numo-labs/lambda-ne-dynamic-package-provider/README.md

 ### List of Hotels

-Given a list of trips (*from the trips API endpoint*) we still need to lookup the Hotel details in order to get the photos, ratings, location, etc.
+Given a list of dptrips (*from the dptrips API endpoint*) we still need to lookup the Hotel details in order to get the photos, ratings, location, etc.

-So, imagine that you searched the `/trips` API endpoint for 2 adults and 3 children (*see above for result sample*) you would then need to *extract* the HotelID from the packages results and *then* make a request to the `/hotels` endpoint to get the additional data. in the NE API the hotel has the key: `wvHotelPartId`
+So, imagine that you searched the `/dptrips` API endpoint for 2 adults and 3 children (*see above for result sample*) you would then need to *extract* the HotelID from the packages results and *then* make a request to the `/hotels` endpoint to get the additional data. in the NE API the hotel has the key: `wvHotelPartId`